-President Trump Said DACA Recipients 'Have Nothing to Worry About.'
+Donald Trump Said DACA Recipients 'Have Nothing to Worry About.'
 That's Not Exactly True

-President Trump sought to reassure people brought to the United States illegally as children Thursday, but his statement was vague.
+President Trump sought to reassure people brought to the United States illegally as children Thursday.

 Two days after Attorney General Jeff Sessions outlined how the Deferred Action for Childhood Arrivals program will be phased out over the next six months, Trump took to Twitter to claim that "no action" will be taken in the meantime.